Models

 dataframe with the most similar items an distance, where bigger value means greater similarity. spark-dataframe with columns

-[item_id, neighbour_item_id, similarity]
+[item_id, neighbour_item_id, similarity]- Return type

 Neural models with distributed inference